smnorris/bcfishpass/README.md

     docker-compose up -d

-Connect to the db from your host OS via the port specified in `docker-compose.yml`:
+Connect to the db from your host OS (the port used can be modified in `docker-compose.yml`):

-    psql -p 8001 -U postgres bcfishpass
+    psql -p 8000 -U postgres bcfishpass_test  # (password is postgres)

 Stop the containers (without deleting):